-Hundreds of mourners gathered Friday at a West Babylon church for the funeral mass for Bella Trezza, 17, a Babylon high school student who died of her injuries after a Sept.
+Hundreds of mourners gathered Friday at a West Babylon church for the funeral Mass for Bella Trezza, 17, a Babylon high school student who died of her injuries after a Sept.
 21 car crash that killed two others and seriously injured three.

-Before the packed pews of Our Lady of Grace Church, Father David Atanasio recalled a girl who was sassy and stubborn, and who, in biweekly visits to his office over coffee and Cheetos that began her freshman year at West Islip’s St. John the Baptist Diocesan High School, had "dedicated herself to finding and desiring peace."
+Before the packed pews of Our Lady of Grace Roman Catholic Church, Father David Atanasio recalled a girl who was sassy and stubborn, and who, in biweekly visits to his office over coffee and Cheetos that began her freshman year at West Islip’s St. John the Baptist Diocesan High School, had "dedicated herself to finding and desiring peace."

 Bella, he said, had "sought out the help of people she knew she could trust ...
 That girl had a lot of courage."